Advertising: The Burger King

 - Paper-Thin Disguise: An ad where The Burger King steals the blueprint of the Egg McMuffin from McDonald's HQ has him wearing a hoodie and a literal paper mask (that looks identical to his regular face).

-- The Power Of Egg And Meat And Cheese And Meat And Cheese!
+- The Power of Cheese And Egg And Meat And Cheese And Meat And Cheese!

 - Rubber-Forehead Aliens: Kingons!◊